PulsarDefi/osmosispy/README.md

-# Osmosis python SDK

-Python SDK for interacting with the Osmosis AMM.

-## Convert ProtoBuf Files to Python
+# Convert ProtoBuf Files to Python

-### Requirements
+## Requirements
    - protobuf-compiler installed on the computer

       For example in MacOs: